Horace Hogan: Frontier Martial-Arts Wrestling (1991–1992)

 In May 1991, Bollea joined the Japanese promotion Frontier Martial-Arts Wrestling.
-In mid-1991, Bollea formed a dominant tag team with a fellow gaijin wrestler, The Gladiator.
+In mid-1991, Bollea formed a dominant tag team with a fellow gaijin wrestler, The Gladiator (his cousin).
 The duo engaged in a long-running feud with Atsushi Onita and Sambo Asako.

 In April 1992, Bollea began tagging with Sabu.
 On May 7, 1992, in Tokyo, Bollea and Sabu defeated Onita and Tarzan Goto for the WWA World Martial Arts Tag Team Championship.
 They held the championship until May 24, 1992, when they were defeated by Goto and Gregory Veritchev in Tokyo.
 Bollea continued to compete with FMW until December 1992.

 World Wrestling Federation (1993)

 In January 1993, Bollea joined the World Wrestling Federation as "The Predator".
-He made his televised debut on the January 31, 1993, episode of WWF Wrestling Challenge losing to El Matador.
+He made his televised debut on the January 30, 1993, episode of WWF Wrestling Challenge losing to El Matador.
 This was his sole televised match in the WWF, as he competed exclusively at house shows for the remainder of his tenure.
 He was used primarily as a jobber, losing to wrestlers such as Jim Brunzell, Jim Powers, and Marty Jannetty.
+His only victory was against Louie Spicolli.
 Bollea made his final appearance with the WWF in August 1993.